-The community recycling centres, Waitākere Refuse and Recycling Centre, Waiheke Transfer Station and Claris Landfill on Aotea / Great Barrier Island are open to the general public for limited hours and services.
+The Waitākere Refuse and Recycling Transfer Station, Waiheke Community Resource Recovery Park and Claris Landfill on Aotea / Great Barrier Island are open to licensed waste collected only for limited hours and services.

 Our process for emptying recycling bins is largely automated, so there is significantly less human touch involved in the collection process.
 We handle much higher volumes than smaller cities, so our sorting facilities are able to meet the physical distancing requirements to operate safely in indoor work environments.
 We also have a larger workforce to rely on at this crucial time, which enables us to provide this service if part of the workforce is unable to work.
 We urge Aucklanders to place their bins in an easily accessible location and ensure they are not blocked by vehicles.

 Aucklanders at home can improve their rates of recycling by playing the “recycle right” game to learn which items are accepted in our region.

 How you can minimise waste

 We encourage people who are compost-curious to learn online from our community partner, the Compost Collective.
 Their facilitators are available on social media to answer questions and provide virtual support.